meetuparchive/swarm-constants/README.md

 #### Adding distributions
-The `style-dictionary` library uses a [`config.json`](https://github.com/amzn/style-dictionary#configjson) to configure distributions.
+The `style-dictionary` library uses a [`config.json`](https://github.com/amzn/style-dictionary#configjson) file to configure distributions.
 You can use one of the [`built in formats`](https://github.com/amzn/style-dictionary/blob/master/docs/formats_and_templates.md#built-in-formats) provided by `style-dictionary`, or you can register your own format.

 ### Scripts